websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 1. The new `<security-domain>` is created.
 1. Welcome content is removed.

-Next, configure the JVM and startup scripts.
+Next, modify the configuration script.

+### Modifying the Configuration Script

 In the `$JBOSS_HOME/bin/` folder, modify the standalone domain's configuration script file `standalone.conf` (`standalone.conf.bat` on Windows):